palladidrago/Sharpie/SharpieAbstract/README.md

 # TODO:
 * Decide file structure, figure out intro screen wrapper.
-* Know if first time opening the app, with shared preferences.
 * Introduction screen.
 * Implement database with Firestore, and update it based on prefernces.
 * Get Or working.